laenaren/harver/README.md

 Hey :)
-The assigment was to create a basic LB that will show out a screen saying "Hello Harver" when accesing it in the beowser.
+The assignment was to create a basic LB that will show a screen saying "Hello Harver" when accessing it in the browser.
-I decided to use a regular LB for that porpuse.
-Is the task would requere more complex logic I would have used dofferent AWS services (api_gateway or more complec rules for the ALB).
+I decided to use a regular LB for that purpose.
+If the task would require more complex logic I would have used different AWS services (api_gateway or more complex rules structure for the ALB).

-The LB address is set  as an output of the terraform

--- notes: ---
+`#0969DA`
+** Notes: **
--In real life scenrio I would have create a better url.
++ In real life scenario I would have created a better url using Route53
--The TF code expects a secret and access key of a user that allowed to create those resources. better way to do so is to use a pre-exisiting role -For this excersize all security groups allow 0.0.0.0 from the interent.
-I waould  have limitted it to specific ports and/or access from the vpn only
++ The TF code expects a secret and access key of a user that is allowed to create those resources.
+Better way in my opinion is to do so with use of a pre-existing role
++ For this exercise all security groups allow 0.0.0.0 from the internet.
+I would  have limit for it to specific ports and\or access from the vpn only for better security.

-I think that this app would need monitoring and some sort of user and network/securisty limmitations.
++ I think that this app would need monitoring and some sort of user and network/security limitations.

+## The LB address is set as an output parameter of the terraform ##